Which PPO medical insurance plan should I enroll in? Before you answer that question, please keep in mind that regardless of your selection:

 A key factor in making your decision is whether you have the financial resources to handle the potential out-of-pocket expenses of the “Lower Premium/Higher Out-of-Pocket” plan.
 If you, or a covered family member, require inpatient care, outpatient surgery or any of the other items covered by coinsurance, will you be able to pay the resulting deductible and coinsurance?
 This is a personal decision and not one that should be made without due consideration.
 Regardless of the plan selected, employees facing financial difficulties should note that programs are available to help deal with short-term monetary issues.
 Human Resources can provide you with information regarding loans against your retirement plan or loans available through the Schenectady Area Employer Resource Network (of which Union is a founding member).

-To assist you in your decision making, a PPO Plan Selection Tool is available upon request from HR.
-The PPO Plan Selection Tool uses cost estimates for things like inpatient stays, outpatient surgeries, and durable medical equipment.
-Because the PPO Plan Selection Tool uses estimates, your actual experience may vary.
-Human Resources is also available to help you with the tool and any other questions you might have.
+To assist you in your decision making, a PPO Plan Selection Tool is available in the BenefitFocus site to assist.
+The tool uses cost estimates for things like inpatient stays, outpatient surgeries, and durable medical equipment.
+Because the tool uses estimates, your actual experience may vary.
+Once you are employed by the College, you will have access to the BenefitFocus site and be able to access the tool as a part of your benefit enrollment process.